 We will present a goal-oriented strategy for the adaptive wavelet boundary element method.
-The strategy is in accordance with [33] and separately minimizes the error of the primal problem and the error of the dual problem, respectively.
+The strategy is in accordance with [36] and separately minimizes the error of the primal problem and the error of the dual problem, respectively.
 One computes two index sets which indicate the possible refinement, one for the primal problem and one for the dual problem.
-By choosing the smaller index for refinement, the functional evaluation converges at a rate $N{\rm dof}^{-(s+t)}$, whenever the primal solution can be approximated at a rate $N{\rm dof}^{-t}$.
-The advantage of using the adaptive wavelet boundary element method instead of a traditional boundary element method as in [18, 19, 20] is that the computational cost of the algorithm scales linearly with respect to the number N{dof} of degrees of freedom.
+By choosing the smaller index for refinement, the functional evaluation converges at a rate $N{\text{dof}}^{-(s+t)}$, whenever the primal solution can be approximated at a rate N{dof}^{-s} and the dual solution can be approximated at a rate N{dof}^{-t} .
+The advantage of using the adaptive wavelet boundary element method instead of a traditional boundary element method as in [20, 21, 22] is that the computational cost of the algorithm scales linearly with respect to the number N{dof} of degrees of freedom.

-We would like to mention at this point that the goal-oriented approach is not restricted to linear output functionals, but can also be extended to non-linear output functionals, see e.g. [1] and the references therein.
-However, for the sake of simplicity, we are considering only a linear output functional here.
+We would like to mention at this point that the goal-oriented approach is not restricted to linear output functionals, but can also be extended to non-linear output functionals, see e.g. [2] and the references therein.
+However, for the sake of a thorough convergence analysis, we are considering only a linear output functional here.